Oscar Cordon: International career

-Cordon is eligible for Canada as well as Guatemala and Honduras through his parents, although he has stated that his goal is to play for the Canadian national team.
+Cordon is eligible for Canada as well as Guatemala and Honduras through his parents, although he has stated that his goal is to play for the Canada national team.

 Cordon was called up on five occasions by the Canadian under-18 and under-20 national teams for camps between 2010 and 2012, though he never made a competitive appearance for either.

 In 2013, he was in talks to join the Guatemala U20 team.
 He obtained his Guatemalan passport, but did not join as he stated his objective was to join the Canadian team.
 In 2015, he attended a camp with the Guatemala U23 team.

+Coaching career

+In 2023, he was named the under-15 and under-17 head coach of the York United FC Academy.